 SOCIAL PHOBIA: Treatment of “What will they say”.

 The cognitive restructuring of other people’s judgments, is applied in these cases in front of “the people who judge” in their mind, their opinions, ideas, values, decisions, etc. Obviously there will always be critics and it is not possible to conform to everyone.
 But that’s not the problem in social phobia.
 Such judgments generally do not occur in social situations but “in the mind” of the patient.
-This way of thinking leads him to feel indecision, guilt, discomfort, anxiety, etc. by effect of the possible judgments of others.
+This way of thinking leads them to feel indecision, guilt, discomfort, anxiety, etc. by effect of the possible judgments of others.

-Furthermore, it is simply beyond the control of the patient; As the phrase “whatever you do, they will speak ill of you anyway.”
+Furthermore, it is simply beyond the control of the patient.
+As the phrase goes, “whatever you do, they will speak ill of you anyway.”
 Rather than trying to please, you work on acceptance and exposure to the fact that the approval of others is not so important and concentrating on what you do.

 In the treatment of social phobia is a very important part, the restructuring of the judgments of others. that appear in the mind.